HDFC AMC, Nippon, ABSL, UTI face 6–10% PBT hit from SEBI’s proposed MF norms: Centrum - BusinessToday

-SEBI's floating of consultation paper aimed at enhancing regulatory clarity, cost rationalisation, and transparency in the mutual fund industry, if implemented, would shave 6-10 per cent profit before tax (PBT) off asset management companies such HDFC AMC, Nippon Life India Asset Management, Aditya Birla Sun Life Mutual Fund and UTI AMC by 6-10 per cent, analysts said.
+SEBI's floating of consultation paper aimed at enhancing regulatory clarity, cost rationalisation, and transparency in the mutual fund industry, if implemented, would shave 6-10 per cent profit before tax (PBT) off asset management companies such HDFC AMC, Nippon Life India Asset Management, Aditya Birla Sun Life Mutual Fund and UTI AMC, analysts said.

 The market regulator's proposed steep cuts in brokerage and transaction cost caps: from 12 bps to 2 bps for cash trades and 5 bps to 1 bps for derivatives, are seen putting pressure intermediaries such as Nuvama Wealth and 360 One WAM, while potentially raising research and execution costs for AMCs, Centrum Broking said on Wednesday.

 SEBI has proposed to disallow the additional 5 bps expense that AMCs were earlier permitted to charge to mutual fund schemes.
 But to partially offset the impact of the proposed change on AMC operations, SEBI has revised the first two slabs of the TER for open-ended active schemes upward by 5 bps.